tanaikech/taking-advantage-of-Web-Apps-with-google-apps-script/README.md

 From the above results, the following conclusions were drawn:

   - If you are using a default Google Apps Script project without linking a GCP project, to retrieve logs from requests to your Web App, you must access the Web App using an access token.
-This applies even when the Web App is deployed as `Execute the app as: Me` and `Who has access to the app: Anyone, even anonymous`.
+This applies even when the Web App is deployed as `Execute the app as: Me` and `Who has access to the app: Anyone`.

   - If you are using a Google Apps Script project with a linked GCP project, all user access logs to the Web App can be retrieved in Stackdriver.
-This is true even when the Web App is deployed as `Execute the app as: Me` and `Who has access to the app: Anyone, even anonymous`.
+This is true even when the Web App is deployed as `Execute the app as: Me` and `Who has access to the app: Anyone`.

   - In all experimental scenarios, logs generated by `Logger.log` were not visible.